 When the registration is complete, the registrar will ask you to confirm that all the information is correct before signing the register.
 You MUST check and confirm the information is correct before the registrar signs the register.
 Once the register is signed the registrar will not always be able to correct any errors immediately and may have to apply to the Registrar General for authority to correct.
 There may be a fee payable for corrections.

 The registrar will issue a "green form" which will allow the funeral to take place and a form for state pension and benefit purposes (BD8).
 There is no charge for these forms.

 Where the Coroner is involved a different procedure may apply.

-Documents that you will need to bring with you
+Documents that you will need